By Maxime Chouinard

 This is probably the best description of the duel as a test of the young recruit.
 This institution was so entrenched that the military still tolerated dueling for most of the 19th century, even attempting to regulate it.
 After seriously injuring another soldier in a duel, Rossignol is threatened with imprisonment by his sergeant-major.
 Scared, Rossignol confesses and admits he didn’t want to look like a coward.
 This argument seems sufficient for the sergeant-major to release him on the spot, with a smile.

 During the wars of the Empire, many masters and provosts of fencing were taken prisoner by the enemy.
-We thus find not only testimonies of training done on pontoons, but also masters’ certificates issued in prison camps such as Norman Cross or Dartmoor prisons in England.
+We then find not only testimonies of training done on pontoons, but also masters’ certificates issued in prison camps such as Norman Cross or Dartmoor prisons in England.
 American prisonners at Dartmoor, such as Uriah Levy, first Jewish commodore of the US Navy, took the opportunity to learn fencing from some of them.

-It would appear that these richly decorated diplomas began to appear during the Empire.
+It would seem that these richly decorated diplomas began to appear during the Empire.
 The pattern appears to be fairly regular.
 The diploma usually depicts two fencers playing under the eye of military masters.
 The certificate lists the name and affiliation of the candidate, and invites the undersigned to provide assistance as needed.
 The large number of signatories to these diplomas, often thirty in number, shows us the very large population of military masters in the regiments.
 They denote the passage of a fencer to the title of provost or master, sometimes simply in “fencing”, which was sometimes used to describe pointe, but more often for more specific matters such as the pointe, the espadon or the contre-pointe but also on more specific weapons. such as the baton, the flail or the cane.

 La Canne and Le Baton: A specialty of the sailor?